Zahidcs/Zahid-Hussain-Profile/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 ### :man_technologist: About Me :
-I am experienced in PHP | Magento | Adobe, I have been working on B2C and B2B multi websites and multi stores.
+I have experience in PHP | adobe commerce (Magento), I have been working on B2C and B2B multi websites and multi stores.
 I have developed magento2 extensions, customization and bug fixes.
 I can work on an ecommerce project independently.

 If you have any queries please feel free to ask.